webmonger/gdkdemo/README.md

 * `VoiceDictationActivity` - This activity shows how to call the system-provided Speech Recognition API via the intent type `RecognizerIntent.ACTION_RECOGNIZE_SPEECH`.

 After starting the app via the voice command, _OK, Glass._ _Start Voice Demo_,
-speak _dictate_ at the voice prompt "next action" to start the `VoiceDictationActivity`.
+speak _dictate_ at the voice prompt, "next action", to start the `VoiceDictationActivity`.
 It can also be activated using the TAP gesture.

 Tap to start dictation.